 Reason 7# Excel Table Has Duplicate Values

 Excel VLOOKUP function is limited to return only one record.
-It gives 1st record which matches the value you are searching for.
+It gives 1st record that matches the value you are searching for.

 If your Excel table is having some duplicates then VLOOKUP fails to perform this task.